 Sometimes “just do it” works.
 Sometimes it doesn’t and there are lots of variables as to why.
 Which of these 9 ideas could work for you on the mundane, boring repetitive task you know you need to do and haven’t been able to get yourself to do?

-P.S.
-Sign up for the blog here so you don’t miss the other articles on procrastination.
-Or contact me for coaching or virtual organizing.
-This is at no charge, for a 20-30 minute introductory call.
+The first steps is a no charge, 20-30 minute introductory call.
 You’ll get at least one idea or strategy and we can discuss whether or how working together would be useful to you.